google/agi/tutorial.md

     <img src="../images/system_profiler/system-profile.png" width="500px">

-    Compare to systrace, there are now additional information relating to the GPU.
+    In addition to the data available in systrace, AGI also shows GPU performance information.
 The GPU Queue section shows when GPU commands are submitted and when the GPU actually starts work.
 The GPU Counters shows various performance counters to help optimize the graphics works in the app.

 ## Validate Vulkan on Android